ut-texas-robotics/docker_workshop/exercises/exercise_01.md

 docker run --rm -ti ubuntu:22.04
 ```

-This creates the ubuntu container.  `-i` or `--interactive` keeps STDIN open and `-t` or `--tty` allocates a psuedo TTY terminal interface with the container.  `--rm` directs the daemon to remove the container when it is stopped.
+This creates the ubuntu container.  `-i` or `--interactive` keeps STDIN open and `-t` or `--tty` allocates a psuedo TTY terminal interface with the container.  `--rm` directs the daemon to remove the container when it is exited.

 Now, in Terminal #2 look at the running containers.
 ```